kube-academy/onboarding/CONTRIBUTING.md

 ### Defects

-Content, like software will have defects.
+Content,like software will have defects.
 If you identify anything incorrect in the website, in a course or lecture content, please submit a Github Issue here:

 << Link to Github Issues >>